BVI Regulatory Obligations and Filing Deadlines 2017

 Exemptions and Extensions

 Funds and Licensees which have not appointed an auditor will need to make a written application to the Commission for an exemption from the requirement to appoint an auditor and submission of audited financial statements.
 Alternatively, Funds and Licensees which are not in a position to file the audited financial statements by the annual filing deadline may apply to the Commission for an extension.
 The Commission may, in normal circumstances, grant a maximum extension of up to nine months following the end of the relevant financial year.
 Please note that in respect of a Licensee an application for exemption must be submitted to the Commission at least three months prior to the relevant filing deadline.
-Please liaise with your usual Maples and Calder contact or one of the individuals listed above.
+Please liaise with your usual Maples and Calder contact or one of the individuals listed at the end of this update for further details on the exemption or extension process.

-All Approved Funds under the Securities and Investment Business (Incubator and Approved Funds) Regulations, 2015, and all Approved Managers under the Investment Business (Approved Managers) Regulations, 2012, are required to submit a copy of their financial statements to the Commission within six months of the end of each financial year.
-Approved Funds and Approved Managers with a financial year ending on 31 December are therefore required to submit their financial statements for the 2015 financial year to the Commission on or before 30 June 2016.
+All Approved and Incubator Funds under the Securities and Investment Business (Incubator and Approved Funds) Regulations, 2015, and all Approved Managers under the Investment Business (Approved Managers) Regulations, 2012, are required to submit a copy of their financial statements to the Commission within six months of the end of each financial year.
+Approved Funds and Approved Managers with a financial year ending on 31 December are therefore required to submit their financial statements for the 2016 financial year to the Commission on or before 30 June 2017.

-In addition, all Approved Funds and Approved Managers are required to submit an annual return to the Commission, in the prescribed form, no later than 31 January each year.
-Please liaise with your usual Maples and Calder contact or one of the individuals listed above for further details on the annual return requirement.
+In addition, all Approved Funds and Approved Managers are required to submit an annual return to the Commission, in the prescribed form, no later than 31 January each year and an Incubator Fund is required to submit semi-annual reports to the Commission, in the prescribed form, no later than 31 January and 31 July each year.
+Please liaise with your usual Maples and Calder contact or one of the individuals listed at the end of this update for further details on these filing requirements.

 Other types of funds that are not registered or recognised under SIBA, for example closed-ended funds domiciled in the BVI, are not required to prepare or submit audited financial statements to the Commission.